mattngaw/quartz/content/papers/chung2011.md

 ### 4. Evaluation of CoRAM

 #### Methodology
 The paper uses a cycle-level simulation model written in [[Bluespec SystemVerilog]] to gather performance data.
-Synthesis results are used to gather power and area data.
+Synthesis results of the RTL are used to gather power and area data.

 #### Results
-...

 ## Biggest Weakness